lankyghana/Cohort-Enrollment-System-CES-/README.md

 # Cohort Enrollment Platform

 A polished, open-source platform for running cohort-based online courses.
-This repository implements a full-stack learning platform using React + TypeScript on the frontend and Supabase (Postgres) for backend services, authentication, and storage.
+This repository implements a full-stack learning platform using React + TypeScript on the frontend and Laravel for backend services, authentication, and storage.

 ---